tlhunter/streaming-music/README.md

 # Streaming Music

-Streaming music playlist URLs are becomming increasingly hard to locate!
-Let this repo be your guide.
+As streaming music playlist URLs become increasingly hard to locate, the need to sniff HTTP network traffic and write them down somewhere increases.
+May this repo be your light.

 ## Collections

-* Soma.FM (complete)
+* Soma.FM
-* Digitally Imported (WIP)
+* Digitally Imported

 ## Expected Genres